chadwcarlson/hugo-demo-theme/content/demos/team-scale/deck.md

   Adding team member Rachel as a project administrator gives her full ability to grant access to other developers across the whole project.
 Here the current project owner Robert goes to his project settings under the Access tab in his management console.
 After entering the e-mail Rachel has associated with her Platform.sh account, instead of limiting her access to a single environment, he checks the project admin option.
-Apart from the ability to delete the project, she now has all of the permissions that he has.
 </aside>

 {{< /slide >}}